Graston Technique in Physical Therapy: How Does It Work?

 Does the Graston Technique Work and is It Safe?

 Graston therapy for pain is most effective when combined with rehabilitative exercises and modalities.
-The entire treatment is known as the Graston Protocol.
+The entire treatment is called the Graston Protocol.
 Basic components of the Graston treatment protocol include cardiovascular warm up to the tissue/treatment area followed by the Graston massage technique, stretching, strengthening, and cold therapy.

 The practitioner then applies the Graston therapy technique using specific strokes and pressure.
 They use the carefully selected treatment tool for a limited amount of time (usually eight minutes per body area).